nicolewhite/RNeo4j/README.md

 # Sample Dataset

 If you don't have your own data, the movie database available through Neo4j's browser can be loaded through `populate()`.
-Using `populate()` clears the graph database of all nodes, relationships, and indices, then populates the database with the sample dataset.
+Using `populate()` clears the graph database of all nodes, relationships, constraints, and indices, then populates the database with the sample dataset.
 You will be prompted to make sure that that is what you want to do.

 ```
 graph = startGraph("http://localhost:7474/db/data/")
 populate(graph, data = "movies")
 ```

 And now you have the movie database loaded!
-Printing the graph object gives you a high level overview of the structure of the database, and `getIndex()` will tell you if there are any indices present:
+Printing the graph object gives you a high level overview of the structure of the database, and `getIndex()` and `getConstraint()` will tell you if there are any indices or constraints present:

 ```
 print(graph)